Vindicator (comics): Exiles

 An alternate universe version of Heather Hudson from Earth-3470 appears in Exiles.
 This version is a black Canadian scientist who was transformed into Sasquatch after being accidentally exposed to gamma radiation.
 Hudson is later recruited into the Exiles by the Timebroker, replacing a brain-damaged Thunderbird.
 Shortly afterwards, Hudson meets Wolverine, who has been wandering the wilderness after escaping from Weapon X. Hudson successfully restores Wolverine's sanity, and the two later fall in love and marry.
 Two years later, Hudson is forced to kill Wolverine when Weapon X activates a hidden trigger in his mind.
 After years of mourning, Hudson remarries to Alpha Flight commander James Hudson, who had comforted her in her grief.

 Ultimate Marvel

 An alternate universe version of Heather Hudson from Earth-1610 appears in Ultimate Comics: X. This version resides in Florida and is the adoptive mother of Wolverine's son James Hudson.
 Additionally, the Vindicator name is used by John Wraith.

+Age of Revelation

+In the Age of Revelation timeline, Heather McNeil (Vindicator) survives outside the territories of Revelation and is married to Wolverine.

 In other media

+Television

+Heather Hudson appears in the X-Men: The Animated Series episode "Repo Man", voiced by Rebecca Jenkins.

 Film

 A loose depiction of Heather Hudson appears in X-Men Origins: Wolverine, portrayed by Julia Blake.
-This version is an elderly woman who is married to Travis Hudson (portrayed by Max Cullen) and is later killed by Agent Zero.
+This version is an elderly woman who is married to Travis Hudson and is later killed by Agent Zero.